CALL : WhatsApp +44 7471763178

 These apply to those who have married from overseas and are now wanting to bring their partner to the UK and in order to do so an application under Appendix FM will need to made.
 In order to qualify under this route an applicant has to meet the Suitability, Eligibility, English, Relationship, Immigration Status and Financial Requirements if seeking entry to the UK.

-There is the requirement for a sponsor to show that they earn £18,600 with no dependents.
-If there is one dependent child, you will need an income of £22,400 before tax to meet the financial requirement.
-For any other children, the sponsor will need an extra £2,400 for each subsequent child.
-The income can be supplemented by savings over £16,000.
-Maternity, paternity, adoption or sick pay, Pensions as well other income such as that generated from rent or shares and third-party support.
-If your sponsor is in receipt of a qualifying benefit, then the requirement will be met.
+There is the requirement for a sponsor to show that they earn £29,000 and this is to be increased to in 2024.
+If you were granted entry clerance before 11 April 2024, then the incomde requirement will be £18,6000.
+Income can be supplemented by savings over £16,000.
+Income can include maternity, paternity, adoption or sick pay, Income from Pensions, rent or shares and third-party support can count as well.
+If your sponsor is in receipt of any of the benefits, then the requirement will be met.

 There is also a requirement to show that there is adequate housing available.